GenericMappingTools/pygmt/doc/contributing.md

 convention is not applied by the code checking tools, but the PyGMT maintainers will comment on any pull requests as needed.

-When working on a tutorial or a gallery plot, it's a good practice to use code block separators to split a long script into multiple blocks.
+When working on a tutorial or a gallery plot, it is good practice to use code block separators to split a long script into multiple blocks.
 The separators also make it possible to run the script like a Jupyter Notebook in some modern text editors or IDEs.
 We consistenly use `# %%` as our code block separators (please